Post Graduate Studies

 A. Retail

-1995-1996 Reptile/Amphibian Specialist at Petco pet store, Ellicott City,
+1995-1996 Reptile/Amphibian Specialist at Petco pet store, Ellicott City, Maryland.

 1998 Summer job at Deep Six Watersports scuba shop, Stuart, Florida.